 How to get to Orvieto

-Orvieto is ideally located in the south-east of Umbria, on the border of Lazio (Viterbo) and southern Tuscany (provinces of Grosseto and Siena).
-The city is well served by the rail network from the highway.
+Orvieto is ideally located in the south-east of Umbria region, on the border of Lazio (Viterbo area) and southern Tuscany (provinces of Grosseto and Siena).
+Orvieto is well served by the national rail network and from the main highway (A1).
+So it’s very easy to get to the city both with train and with car.

 How to get to Orvieto by Car